Longford based, nationwide supporthello@purpletree.ie1800 787 333

 Bank Holiday Entitlements Ireland: What Employees Are Owed

-Most employees are entitled to paid leave on each of the 10 bank holidays in Ireland 2026.
+Most employees are entitled to paid leave on each of Ireland’s 10 bank holidays in 2026.
 These entitlements also interact with annual leave rules, so understanding both matters.

 Full-Time Employees